Offered in: Chicago

-A grade of C- is the minimal acceptable grade for any course to be applied to the nursing major and the supporting sequence, or to be acceptable as a prerequisite for subsequent courses.
+A grade of C is the minimal acceptable grade for any course to be applied to the nursing major and the supporting sequence or acceptable as a prerequisite for subsequent courses.

 A minimum cumulative GPA of 2.0 is required for all courses in the major.

-Completion of all nursing course requirements (NURS) for the BSN degree must be accomplished at Roosevelt University.
-Under special circumstances, with written permission to take required courses elsewhere or to transfer a course in may only be granted by the Director of Nursing.
+Completing all nursing course requirements (NURS) for the BSN degree must be accomplished at Roosevelt University.
+Under special circumstances, with written permission to take required courses elsewhere or transfer a course in may only be granted by the Director of Nursing.

 Transfer credit for AHS 130 and 131 (Human Cadaver Anatomy and Physiology I and II) must contain proof that a cadaver lab was a part of the course.
 Students without previous anatomy and physiology cadaver lab experience may take SCI 230 (Cadaver-Based Anatomy & Physiology Lab) and once that class is completed with a grade of C or better, they can receive transfer credit for AHS 130 and 131.

-Prior to clinical experiences, students must be cleared for clinicals from the Nursing clinical Coordinator.
+Before clinical experiences, students must be cleared for clinicals from the Nursing clinical Coordinator.
 All students are placed at their clinical sites through Roosevelt University and students are expected to follow the policies and procedures set in place for this as outlined by each clinical site.
-Students are responsible for transportation to a variety of clinical site locations both in the city and suburbs of Chicago and must carry health insurance and provide proof of such.
+Students are responsible for transportation to various clinical site locations both in the city and suburbs of Chicago and must carry health insurance and provide proof of such.